ibm-cloud-docs/vpc/vpc-user-permissions.md

 |production_team_view_vpcs|production_team| All resource types| Viewer|
 |production_team_view_vpcs|Default| Block Storage for VPC| Viewer|
 |production_team_view_vpcs|Default| Floating IP for VPC| Viewer|

 The teams are now set up to use VPCs.
-Members of the `test_team_manage_vpcs` and `production_team_manage_vpcs` access groups can now create VPCs in their assigned resource groups.
+Members of the `test_team_manage_vpcs` and `production_team_manage_vpcs` access groups can now create VPCs in their assigned resource groups (that is, in the `test_team_manage_vpcs` and `production_team_manage_vpcs` resource groups).

+When you create a VPC or other resources, make sure you specify the resource group in which to create the resource.
+If you don't specify a resource group, the resource is created in the Default resource group.
+{: tip}

 ## Viewing user's permissions
 {: #viewing-user-permissions}